Topics:

 Lake Wapello

 Black Crappie - Fair: Use jigs around submerged structure.
-Bluegill - Fair: Bluegills are on beds and moving shallow; use small jigs in these areas.
+Bluegill - Fair: Bluegills are out around structure in deeper water.
+Use small jigs in these areas.
 Channel Catfish - Fair: Try chicken liver or nightcrawlers.
 Largemouth Bass - Fair: Use spinnerbaits and plastics around the cedar tree piles.

 Rathbun Reservoir